personalizedrefrigerator/js-draw/CONTRIBUTING.md

 # Re-build when files change
 bash$ npm run watch

+# If you're making changes to packages/js-draw, you may also want to run
+# npm run watch in the packages/js-draw directory.
 ```

 In a separate terminal, run a local web-server.
 Use the web-server to open the `example.html` file.